ricsanfre/pi-cluster/docs/_docs/certmanager.md

 #### Configuring Certmanager with Letsencrypt

-In case of using DNS split horizong architecture where a internal DNS server is used, cert-manager need to be re-configured so internal DNS server is not used during DNS01 challenge process.
+In case of using DNS split horizon architecture where a internal DNS server is used, cert-manager need to be re-configured so internal DNS server is not used during DNS01 challenge process.

 - Step 1: Create `cert-manager-values.yaml` file